basemsala7/rahala-task-/README.md

 # Rahala Task

-I humbly apologize for the design and color palette—it's not exactly award-winning.
+First of all, I humbly apologize for the design and color palette—it's not exactly award-winning.
 Let's just say I'm "just a developer" and not a designer.
 My focus was on making things work, not making them pretty! 😅

 Recently, I've been using a specific pattern in my projects that I find effective.
 You can find  it in this repository [React-Architecture](https://github.com/basemsala7/React-Architecture/) , I made sure to cover all the requirements and followed the specified approaches as closely as possible.
 Hopefully